Aviraj55/zotHacks2019/README.md

 ## TODO

-In the future, we hope to implement Genius' api so you can see the lyrics of your favorite songs.
+In the future, we hope to implement Genius' api so you can see the lyrics of your favorite songs. </br>
+We hope to make the process not require the user to copy paste the links. </br>
+We also hope to update the front end so the user has more feedback.